 Explore Bosnia’s historic capital at leisure.
 Perhaps visit the oriental Bascarsija area and stop for Turkish coffee at Halvat cafe or Morica Han.
 Discover the ruins of the medieval town at Jajce Castle, shop for handmade copper dishes on Kazandziluk Street, visit beautiful Gazi Husrev Begova Mosque or why not try the local beer at Pivnica - the old Sarajevska brewery.
 (B)

-Take one of the frequent public buses to Mostar and enjoy the view on the two and a half hour journey.
-Check in to the hotel for two nights.
-(B)
+Take a private transfer to Mostar and enjoy the view on the two and a half hour journey.
+Check-in to the hotel for a 2 night stay (B)

 Discover Herzegovina’s beautiful Ottoman city.
 Why not stop for a Turkish coffee at the 16th century Tabhana Turkish Bath courtyard, a favourite social spot for locals.
 Shop for pomegranates at Tepa Market and admire the ornate Islamic architecture of Koski Mehmed- Pasha Mosque.
 In the evening, dine at one of the many restaurants on the banks of the river for spectacular panoramas.
 (B)

-Continue exploring Mostar at leisure or perhaps take an optional excursion to nearby Blagaj to discover the 15th century dervish tekke.
-Take a bus back to Sarajevo and check in to the hotel for an overnight stay.
-(B)
+Continue exploring Mostar at leisure this morning.
+In the afternoon transfer back to Sarajevo either directly or via Blagaj to discover the 15th century Dervish Tekke and check back in to the hotel (B)

 Transfer to the airport for the flight back to the UK.
 (B)